-Two years ago, I was allowed to make my acquaintance with the leader of an age-old Buddhist monastery that lay fraternally next to a Shintoïst sanctuary.
-An area with a mountain range as focal point called the Peninsula, in Kyushu Island in Japan, beside that very island where an atomic bomb wiped out thousands in one blow.
-As on a number of occasions before, I sensed an irresistible urge to interrupt my activities for a while and seek counsel there.
-As I continued firing questions at the wise man, I saw his head sinking ever deeper ….
-So many questions, and he smiled.
-In that environment, where people faced the atomic bomb, human thinking indeed proves to be more profound.
+Two years ago, I was allowed to make my acquaintance with the leader of an age-old Buddhist monastery that lay fraternally next a Shintoist sanctuary.
+An area with a mountain range as focal point called the Peninsula, in Kyushu Island in Japan beside that very island where an atomic bomb wiped out thousands in one blow.
+As on a number of occasions before I sense an irresistible urge to interrupt my activities for a while and seek counsel there.
+As I continued firing questions at the wise man, I saw his head sinking ever deeper… So many questions, and he smiled.
+In that environment where people faced the atomic bomb, human thinking indeed proves to be more profound.

 Back home I understood the Gordian knot we are turned in.
 At this moment no moral doctrine, no religion is capable of providing moral rules to this new man who perfects himself by using miraculous calculus machines, i.e. to teach him to keep a balance amidst this technical violence.